Skip to code content (skip section selection)

 (c) Notice of Infraction.

-(i) Details as to the time and place of the rule violations charged;
+(i) Details as to the time and place of the rule violations charged; and

-(ii) A description of the person's actions and behavior that gave rise to the alleged violations;
+(ii) A description of the person’s actions and behavior that gave rise to the alleged violations.

 (2) The Department must provide necessary assistance to any person in custody who is unable to read or understand the notice.

 (5) Any member of DOC staff may serve the person charged with the notice of infraction, except those who participated in the incident.
-The person will be asked to sign the notice as proof of receipt and to verbally indicate whether they would like to have a legal representative at their hearing.
-If the person does not sign the notice, a staff member other than the person serving the notice must note the person's refusal on the notice.
-Staff members who serve the notice, including staff members who note a person's refusal to sign the notice, shall indicate their name and shield number legibly on the notice.
+The person will be asked to sign the notice as proof of receipt and to verbally indicate whether they would like to have a legal representative or advocate at their hearing.
+If the person does not sign the notice, a staff member other than the person serving the notice must note the person’s refusal on the notice.
+Staff members who serve the notice, including staff members who note a person’s refusal to sign the notice, shall indicate their name and shield number legibly on the notice.

 (d) Disciplinary Hearing.